quantum-engineering-polito/CourseNotes/content/QCM Physics/10_Aharonov-Bohm effect/Aharonov-Bohm effect.md

 = \underbrace{|t_{1}|^{2}+|t_{2}|^{2}}_{\text{Classical terms}}+\underbrace{2 |t_{1}t_{2}|\cos(\phi_{1}-\phi_{2})}_{\text{Quantum term (phase dependent)}}
 }
 $$
-Depending on the path taken, the electron k and A will be either parallel or antiparallel
+Depending on the path taken, the electron $k$ and $A$ will be either parallel or antiparallel

 ![[AE_paths.png|400]]